Java (programming language): Java JVM and bytecode

 One design goal of Java is portability, which means that programs written for the Java platform must run similarly on any combination of hardware and operating system with adequate run time support.
 This is achieved by compiling the Java language code to an intermediate representation called Java bytecode, instead of directly to architecture-specific machine code.
 Java bytecode instructions are analogous to machine code, but they are intended to be executed by a virtual machine (VM) written specifically for the host hardware.
 End-users commonly use a Java Runtime Environment (JRE) installed on their device for standalone Java applications or a web browser for Java applets.

 Standard libraries provide a generic way to access host-specific features such as graphics, threading, and networking.

 The use of universal bytecode makes porting simple.
 However, the overhead of interpreting bytecode into machine instructions made interpreted programs almost always run more slowly than native executables.
 Just-in-time (JIT) compilers that compile byte-codes to machine code during runtime were introduced from an early stage.
 Java's Hotspot compiler is actually two compilers in one; and with GraalVM (included in e.g. Java 11, but removed as of Java 16) allowing tiered compilation.
-Java itself is platform-independent and is adapted to the particular platform it is to run on by a Java virtual machine (JVM) for it, which translates the Java bytecode into the platform's machine language.
+Java itself is platform-independent and is adapted to the particular platform it is to run on by a Java virtual machine (JVM), which translates the Java bytecode into the platform's machine language.